emqx/emqx-docs/en_US/admin/cfg.md

 Dot-separated paths with number in it are parsed to indexed-maps e.g. `authentication.1={...}` is parsed as `authentication={"1": {...}}`

-Indexed-map arrays can be used to override list arrays:
+This feature makes it easy to override array elment values.
+For example:

 ```
 authentication=[{enable=true, backend="built_in_database", mechanism="password_based"}]
 # we can disable this authentication provider with:
 authentication.1.enable=false
 ```

+::: warning Warning
-However, list arrays do not get recursively merged into indexed-map arrays. e.g.
+List arrays is a full-array override, but not a recursive merge, into indexed-map arrays. e.g.

 ```